 On October 19, Collin College celebrated the groundbreaking of its Wylie campus.
-Located on 100 acres of rolling farmland with more than 400,000 square feet of academic and administrative space, the design of the campus incorporates the landscape into a dynamic and flexible learning environment.
+Located on 100 acres of rolling farmland with 340,000 square feet of academic and administrative space, the design of the campus incorporates the landscape into a dynamic and flexible learning environment.
 It also marks a new identity for Collin College as it evolves from a traditional commuters’ junior college into an enriched multi-year student life experience.

 There are three phases of construction planned, starting with the Student Commons, Library and Student Center which will collectively establish the character of campus life.
 A Central Utility Plant is also part of phase one.
 With educational and faculty spaces located in each building, the architecture and landscape design support a variety of learning, administrative and social spaces, establishing a welcoming environment for students and faculty alike.